boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 Click [here](https://bio.informatik.uni-jena.de/software/zodiac/) to visit the Zodiac release page.

-### Identifying molecular structure with the CSI:FingerID tool  (3)
+### Predicting the molecular fingerprint with the CSI:FingerID tool  (3)

-After computing the fragmentation trees you can search these in a structure database.
+After computing the fragmentation trees you can predict [molecular fingerprints]({{ "/prerequisites/#molecular-fingerprints" | relative_url }}).
+These can be used to either search in a structure database or predict compound classes with CANOPUS.

+Specified fallback adducts are used in case no adduct has been detected for the compound.
+If "score threshold" is activated, fingerprints are only calculated for the top scoring fragmentation trees (molecular formulas).

+### Identifying the molecular structure with the CSI:FingerID tool  (4)

+Predicted molecular fingerprints can be searched in a structure database.

-When selecting the CSI:FingerID search (3) you can again select multiple structure databases.
+When selecting the CSI:FingerID search you can again select multiple structure databases.
 When searching in biomolecule databases you might never see if there are structures with possibly much better score from PubChem.
 Therefore, we recommend to search in PubChem and filter the result list if you expect the result to